 - Fever, chills, cough, sore throat, pale skin, and body aches

 - Severe rash or sores, especially with fever

 - Swollen, painful, or tender lymph glands in your neck, armpit, or groin

 - Unusual bleeding, bruising, or weakness

 If you notice these less serious side effects, talk with your doctor:

-- Loss of appetite, nausea, vomiting, or upset stomach (for more than a few days)
+- Mild diarrhea, nausea, vomiting, loss of appetite, or stomach pain (for more than a few days)

 If you notice other side effects that you think are caused by this medicine, tell your doctor